Experimental Demonstration of a Quantum Controlled-SWAP Gate with Multiple Degrees of Freedom of a Single Photon: Introduction

-Therefore, achieving multi-qubit gates with less decoherence and less error rate by utilizing quantum resources as less as possible is key to quantum information precessing.
+Therefore, achieving multi-qubit gates with less decoherence and less error rate by utilizing as fewer quantum resources as possible is key to quantum information precessing.
 There are mainly two tactics to solve it.
-One is to exploit a system with accessible high dimensional states (qudits) in quantum information processing \cite{erhard2018twisted,forbes2019quantum,erhard2020advances}.
+One is to exploit a system with accessible high dimensional states (qudits) in quantum information processing \cite{forbes2019quantum,erhard2020advances}.
 A qudit can be seen as a quantum particle which is not limited to two levels but in principle can have any number of discrete levels.
-Additionally, Using a high-dimensional system to encode qubits or realize quantum logic gates, the interaction and decoherence between multi qubits would be more less.
+Additionally, using a high-dimensional system to encode qubits or realize quantum logic gates, the interaction and decoherence between multi qubits would be more less.
 Meanwhile qudits exhibit many merits such as enhancing channel capacities, the fault tolerance and noise resistant \cite{securitydlevel2002,lo2014secure,PRX2019noise}.
 Another one is to encode qubits in multiple degrees of freedom (DoF) of a quantum system.
 Even if extra DoFs, mostly, are used as auxiliary qubits, but can be directly used as computational qubits in some quantum information processing.

-Furthermore, the orbital angular momentum (OAM), due to its high-dimensional quantum properties, various effective control and identification technologies, has attracted widespread attention \cite{shen2019optical}.
-From the perspective of quantum mechanics, the OAM occurs in discrete steps of $\ell\hbar$, where $\ell$ is an unbounded integer in principle.
+Furthermore, the orbital angular momentum (OAM), due to its high-dimensional quantum properties, various effective control and identification technologies, has attracted widespread attention \cite{rubinsztein2016roadmap,erhard2018twisted,shen2019optical,2019aqt}.
+From the perspective of quantum mechanics, the OAM occurs in discrete steps of $\ell\hbar$, where $\ell$ is an unbounded integer in principle \cite{allen1992orbital}.
 The basic characteristic of photons carrying OAM is the existence of the spiral phase factor $\exp(\mi\ell\phi)$, where $\phi$ is the azimuthal coordinate in the plane transverse to the propagation direction.
+Besides, a wide range of research and review articles provides information on the generation, properties, as well as classical and quantum applications of multi-DoF entanglement (for example, OAMs coupled with polarization DoFs) \cite{karimi2015classical,doi:10.1116/1.5112027,doi:10.1116/5.0016007,paneru2020entanglement}.
+Classical correlations are incapable of describing quantum correlations but proving to be useful in applications such as quantum metrology \cite{toppel2014classical}.
+For single-quanta multi-DoF nonseparable states, they cannot lead to any quantum nonlocal correlations, but can be used to test other statistical models, such as noncontextual realistic models \cite{karimi2010spin,ru2020theoretical}.
+In the present research, a kind of Greenberger-Horne-Zeilinger-like (GHZ-like) states generated by our Fredkin gate are used to test the quantum contextuality.